hyperledger/fabric-sdk-node/README.md

 * build fabric peer and orderer docker images and other ancillary images
   * `cd $GOPATH/src/github.com/hyperledger/fabric`
   * run `make docker` to build the docker images (you may need to run `make docker-clean` first if you've built before)
-* go to fabric-sdk-node/test/fixtures
-  * run `docker-compose up --force-recreate` to launch the network
 * Now you are ready to run the tests:
   * Clear out your previous key value stores that may have cached user enrollment certificates (`rm -rf /tmp/hfc-*`, `rm -rf ~/.hfc-key-store`)
   * run `gulp test` to execute the entire test suite (800+ test cases), or you can run them individually